tantaman/tantaman.github.io/_posts/2021-01-21-false-positive-rate.markdown

 Imagine you have a population of 1,000 people and we know for a fact that only one of them has COVID but we don't know which one.
 Someone devises a test to try to find the sick person.
 That test has a 10% false positive rate and 0% false negative rate.

 We run that test against all 1,000 people.
 After testing the entire population we will have 100 people test positive for COVID.
 1 person that actually has the disease and 99 (10% of 999) that are false positives.

-What this means is that given a positive test result, you still only have a 1/100 chance of having COVID.
+What the above means is that given a positive test result, you still only have a 1/100 chance of having COVID.

 In other words, a false positive rate of 10% under these conditions will still result in 99% of positive tests being incorrect.

 ## Prior Probability

 What is going on is that the prior probability of having a disease impacts the amount of positive test results that are in error.
-If 100% of the population has the disease then the chance of having the disease given a positive test would match the test's false positive rate.
+If 100% of the population has the disease then the number of tests in error would match the test's false positive rate.
 If 0% of the population has the disease then 100% of positive test results are incorrect.

-Below you can modify the prevalence of the disease (prior probability), false positive rate of the test and population size to see the various outcomes.
+To get a feel for how the different variables impact testing, you can modify the prevalence, false positive and false negative rates below to see the various outcomes.

-The other thing highlighted in the demo below is how false negative rate also impacts the amount of positive test results that can be in error.

 <table class="demo-controls">
     <tbody>